 Due to CV19, all of our programmes and activities scheduled for Asia have been postponed until further notice.
-The exhibition and VIDEO TALKS in Berlin will take place as scheduled from 1 October to 29 November 2020, an outdoor screening around the heritage-listed house on Florastrasse 45, Basel on 30 & 31 October and exhibition HEIMAT im WANDEL in Zollikon will take place between March 4 & 21, 2021.
+The exhibition and VIDEO TALKS in Berlin will take place as scheduled from 1 October to 29 November 2020, an outdoor screening around the heritage-listed house on Florastrasse 45, Basel on 30 & 31 October and exhibition HEIMAT im WANDEL in Zollikon will take place between 4 & 21 March, 2021.
 Please scroll down for more information.

 in collaboration with Donald Mak

 We screen five video works by three artists from Hong Kong and Japan: ‘River’ and ‘I just can't find myself, most of the time’ (2020) from Kongkee's Moon in the River series; ‘Magu’ (2012) and ‘Terasu’ (2015) by Yukihiro Taguchi and ‘The Book of Waves’ (2018) by MAP Office which delve into the notions of self-searching, identity, memory, and our resilience as humans.
 The intrinsic and characteristic element of Hong Kong – Water – occupies a strong presence around the heritage-listed house at Florastrasse 45 which, as a vessel, perpetuates the stories and energies to the River Rhine and the next destinations.